Fixed election dates in Canada: Quebec

-The Quebec legislature passed a bill which received Royal Assent on June 14, 2013, that establishes fixed election dates held on the first Monday in October of the fourth calendar year following the dissolution of the legislature.
+The Quebec legislature passed a bill which received royal assent on June 14, 2013, that establishes fixed election dates held on the first Monday in October of the fourth calendar year following the end of the legislature.
 It also includes a provision to move the election to the first Monday of April in the fifth year, if the election period overlaps with a federal or municipal election period.

 Had the National Assembly not been dissolved earlier and the federal and municipal elections remained as scheduled, the first fixed date election would have been held on October 3, 2016.
 However, on March 5, 2014, just over 18 months after the previous election, the assembly was dissolved by Lieutenant Governor Pierre Duchesne at the request of Premier Pauline Marois, who headed a minority government.
-This means that the first fixed date election was held on Monday, October 1, 2018.
+The first fixed-date election was held on Monday, October 1, 2018.

 Saskatchewan

-The Saskatchewan Legislature amended The Legislative Assembly and Executive Council Act in 2007 so as to stipulate that an election will be held on the last Monday of October in the fourth calendar year following the previous election in 2018 from the previous requirement wherein the election was to be held on the first Monday of November in the fourth calendar year following the previous election; the first fixed election was in November 2011.
-The act also includes a provision to move the election if the election period would otherwise overlap with a federal election period; the provincial election is to be postponed until the first Monday of the following April.
+The Saskatchewan Legislature amended The Legislative Assembly and Executive Council Act in 2007 to stipulate that an election will be held on the first Monday of November in the fourth calendar year following the previous election.
+In 2018 the act was changed to specify the last Monday of October.
+The first fixed election was in November 2011.
+The act also includes a provision to move the election if the election period overlaps with a federal election period; the provincial election is to be postponed until the first Monday of the following April.